alexlawrence/declarative/README.md

 Mapper for declarative user interfaces in HTML.

-###Features
+###What

-declarative provides a simple way to map user interface description and configuration to arbitrary JavaScript code.
+declarative provides a simple way to map user interface declaration and configuration to arbitrary JavaScript code.
-Consider the following snippet for a character counter we want to integrate on our website:
+Consider the following function for a character counter:

 ```javascript
 var countCharacters = function(input, counter) {